Do you want to know how digital textbooks really work? Don’t take our word for it. Hear what David Fenwick has to say.

 David Fenwick is the assistant principal for academic performance at the Independent Schools Foundation Academy in Hong Kong.
-He is also an experienced IBDP physics teacher and have for the past year used Kognity’s digital textbooks with his students.
+He is also an experienced IBDP physics teacher and has for the past year used Kognity’s digital textbooks with his students.
 We checked in with David to hear his thoughts on why he decided to go with Kognity’s digital textbooks and the results he has with them.

 We brought in Kognity because anything that we can do to improve academic performance is good.
 Schools are about education in its broadest sense but, at the end of the day, we need students to achieve high grades, and any school that cares about results would benefit from Kognity.